Who want’s more organic traffic to their website?

 And, don’t forget Pinterest — make your images pin-worthy.
 SocialRazor recommends Canva, which is an excellent choice for creating images.
 But, don’t stop there.
 Think about creating images others want to share in their own posts, such as the infographic below.
 This really gives your content legs.

 Think about including some of your best information as quotes within your content.
 Quotes make your posts easily scannable by busy visitors — they act as a kind of executive summary.
-Add a click to tweet button like the one below (or other options) to spread your content.
+Add a click-to-tweet button like the one below (or other options) to spread your content.

 Including a click to tweet button increases the chances these juicy morsels will get shared across social networks.
 Tweet: Including a click to tweet button increases your social shares — http://ctt.ec/ptddl+

 BTW, I’m not crazy about using Twitter cards.
-My Twitter is so packed, I find all those full size images annoying (much like the explosion of videos in my newsfeed).
+My Twitter is so packed, I find all those full-size images annoying (much like the explosion of videos in my newsfeed).
 But, hey, test them out and see if they work for your audience.
 I happen to like this version (despite the awkwardness of the link) because it’s trackable.
 I love metrics.

-Boost organic traffic with sharing
+Boost organic traffic by sharing

 Any number of tools can help and I use several.
 My major tool for social sharing is SproutSocial.
-SproutSocial makes it nearly effortless to share you own content or curate content from other great bloggers.
+SproutSocial makes it nearly effortless to share your own content or curate content from other great bloggers.
 When sharing content, it’s important to craft a good update/tweet … and schedule the content to post when your target market is using the social network.
 For instance, the optimal time to share on LinkedIn is usually after lunch, when many business people experience a little downtime and want something lighter, like surfing the ‘net.
 For consumers on Facebook, evenings are optimal.

 Sharing communities build organic traffic